When should I start studying?

 - Recently a trainee pointed out to me this excellent resource

-- This is a pdf document written by Dr Mark Reeves, a member of the Primary Exam subcommittee.
+- This is a pdf document written by Dr Mark Reeves, former Chair of the Primary Exam subcommittee.
 It contains fantastic advice and insight into the exam.
 Based on his experience in remediation interviews with failing trainees, he has compiled a list of advice on what to do if you want to fail the exam

 - If you are about to start studying you must read this document!